StackDoubleFlow/quest-hook-rs/README.md

 ## Usage

 Simply add the library as a dependency to your `Cargo.toml` and set the crate type to a C dynamic library.
+You will need to use a nightly version in order to compile `quest_hook`.

 ```toml
 [lib]